The 1 Bad Communication Habit That Makes You Frustrating to Deal With

-The listening has one modis operandi: How can I help this other person?
-In his classic essay, The Servant as Leader, Robert Greenleaf said that “only a true natural servant automatically responds to any problem by listening first.”
+The listening has one modus operandi: How can I help this other person?
+In his classic essay, The Servant as Leader, Robert Greenleaf, said that “only a true natural servant automatically responds to any problem by listening first.”

 4. Listen with empathy